dvelluto/vonage-challenge/README.md

 More Nx specific information in the Nx-README.md file.

+The commands to test the three libraries independently are:

+- `nx run agents:test --codeCoverage`
+- `nx run interactions:test --codeCoverage`
+- `nx run contact-center:test --codeCoverage`

+These commands will generate also the code coverage report.

+- How to run the app

+To run the application in browser, run `npm start` and access the page http://localhost:4200 of your browser.

 **What technologies / libraries / programming paradigms have you chosen?
 Why?**

-Angular, Typescript with Jest for Testing.
+I've choosen Angular and Typescript with RxJS as base technology stack.
 Angular has a good modularity built in while keeping very well separated contextes.
-State management is handled with RxJS and Redux (NgRx) with the Observables, changes are detected on push.
+Change management is handled with RxJS.
+Thanks to the Observables, changes are detected on push of new data.
+I've decided to move to use Nx workspace so that I have access to schematics that speed up scaffolding.
+The workspace organized like this separate libraries from apps.
+In this way I can have multiple apps sharing parts of libraries.
+Nx supports also Ngrx, if state management needs to be expanded I can fastly add facades for each lib.

-Jest used for unit testing.
+Jest used for unit testing, as required.

+I've separated the problem in 3 contextes: Interactions (Messages or Phone calls), Agents (the people handling those interactions), Contact-Center (main logic).
+I've structured the libs so that they are as much agnostic one of the others as possible, except for the Contact-Center which coniugates Interactions and Agents with the Business logic.

+Each libs has it's interfaces/models and services.
+Services handle state and interactions between classes.
+Interaction lib does all the logic that implies working on interactions, as Agents lib handles all the logic to work on agents.
+Contact-Center lib is different as it uses the services provided by the previous libs to support the business logic required by the problem.
+It has some specific models/interfaces and a Service that can be used as point of access for creating a Contact Center App.
+In the dashboard, this is the entity handling all the logic.

+Asynchronous tasks are handled with RxJS using the Subject/Subscriber pattern.
+Everytime some data need to notify external entities of the change, a subject pushes the change of state so that all the subscribers can react on it.
+This is used to handle the execution of an "Interaction", from start to end.

+The dashboard view of the project is a fastly developed frontend using Bulma CSS and some simple interaction handling with Angular/RxJS.
+I haven't had the time to workout proper components and tests for it, but it's possible to improve maintainability extracting some repeated parts.

 **Have you done any modeling / planning before coding?
 Please share that with us :)**

-I've started setting up the project with the technology stack I wanted to use.
-In the mean time I started to work to a UML like diagram with the classes that are described in the User Story.
-After setting up the project and starting to define some interfaces I saw the limitation of the setup, so I switched to another manager of workspaces which is a little more complicated but also more complete and rich of CLI commands to scaffold components (called Nx)[https://nx.dev].
+After I setup the project I started to model with some simple interfaces what the data model should look like.
+Given the limitation of working with code, I needed a better spatial representation of the model, so in the second and next sessions of work I've created a diagram (root of repository) on draw.io with the schema of the libs and a diagram of the execution flow requested.

+During the sessions I've updated the diagram and committed changes.
+Storing the diagram in the repository helps with tracking of the evolution of the models.